× Promo

 FAQs on Instagram Automated Behavior

-1. What is automated behavior on Instagram?
+1. What is automated behaviour on Instagram?

 Automated behavior means using a computer or bot to do things like liking, following, or commenting instead of doing it yourself.
 Instagram doesn’t allow this because it wants real people to interact.